3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Corticosteroid injections can offer significant and sometimes long-lasting relief from trigger finger symptoms.
 They’re especially effective in the early stages, and they may even help prevent the need for surgery later on.

 Trigger finger can be painful and disruptive, but it doesn’t always require surgery.
-Get a diagnosis and customized treatment plan that fits your needs from our team at Orthopedic Urgent Care Aventura.
+Get a diagnosis and customized treatment plan that fits your needs from our team at Full Orthopedics Urgent Care.
 Just call our office, check in online, or stop by anytime (we take walk-ins).